DSTI-UTS/API-Docs/README.md

 ```

 Description:
-Returns a list of permissions submitted by the authenticated user.
+- Returns a list of permissions submitted by the authenticated user.
+- The base URL for attachment is https://kepegawaian.uts.ac.id/download/presense/{attachment}

 Response
 ```